-Pursuant to the Public Employees' Pension Reform Act, all employees who constitute "new members" of the City's defined benefit plan will have their final compensation for pension purposes calculated based on a Effective January 1, 2017, employees covered by this MOU agree to a final compensation calculation formula of that defines final compensation as the highest average annual pensionable compensation earned during a period of at least 36 consecutive months.
+Pursuant to the Public Employees' Pension Reform Act, all employees who constitute "new PEPRA members" of the City's defined benefit plan will have their final compensation for pension purposes calculated based on a formula that defines final compensation as the highest average annual pensionable compensation earned during a period of at least 36 consecutive months.
 Employees who constitute "classic members" of the City's defined benefit plan will have their final compensation for pension purposes calculated based on a formula that defines final compensation on a 12-consecutive month period in accordance with the Public Employees' Retirement Law.
-The City will work with the union to comply with any legal requirements for implementation.

-14.3 Federal Firefighter Service
+14.3 Public Service Credit For Federal or State Firefighter Service

-The City shall amend its contract with PERS under Optional Benefits #21024.5 - Public Service Credit for Permanent Career Civilian Federal Firefighter or Permanent Career

-State Firefighter Service.
+The City contracts with PERS for Optional Benefit #21024.5 - Public Service Credit for Permanent Career Civilian Federal Firefighter or Permanent Career State Firefighter Service.